Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Related Work

 \subsection{Detecting Check-worthy Claims}

-One of the most related works to ours is the CLEF-2022 CheckThat shared-task \cite{10.1007/978-3-031-13643-6_29}, which evaluates three sub-tasks automatically and separately: (1) determine whether a tweet is worth fact-checking; (2) given a check-worthy claim in the form of a tweet, and a set of previously fact-checked claims, rank the tweets in order of their usefulness to fact-check; and (3) given the text and the title of a news article, determine whether the main claim it makes is true, partially true, false, or other.
-In contrast, our experimental setup is more realistic, which operationalizes over a large amount (e.g., millions) of raw tweets and requires span-level extraction to identify the exact claims (e.g., names of COVID treatments) other than just ``claims in the form of a tweet'' (e.g., tweets that talk about COVID treatments).
-We also propose an end-to-end human-in-the-loop evaluation of the entire misinformation detection pipeline based on the accuracy, volume, and timeliness of all extracted claims, other than just the automatic intrinsic evaluation of each component separately.
+One of the most related works to ours is the CLEF-2022 CheckThat shared-task \cite{10.1007/978-3-031-13643-6_29}, which evaluates three sub-tasks automatically and separately: \textbf{(1)} determine whether a tweet is worth fact-checking; \textbf{(2)} given a check-worthy claim in the form of a tweet, and a set of previously fact-checked claims, rank the tweets in order of their usefulness to fact-check; and \textbf{(3)} given the text and the title of a news article, determine whether the main claim it makes is true, partially true, false, or other.
+In contrast, our experimental setup is more realistic as it operationalizes over a large amount (e.g., millions) of raw tweets and requires span-level extraction to identify the exact claims (e.g., claims about the efficacy of COVID-19 treatments) rather than just ``claims in the form of a tweet'' (e.g., tweets that talk about COVID-19 treatments).
+We also present an end-to-end human-in-the-loop evaluation of the entire misinformation detection pipeline based on the accuracy, volume, and timeliness of all extracted claims, other than just the automatic intrinsic evaluation of each component separately.

 Similar to CLEF CheckThat, there exist many other prior works that treat claim detection (or rumor detection) as a text classification problem by predicting check-worthiness (or rumourousness) given a tweet or sentence.
-One representative work is ClaimBuster \cite{10.1145/3097983.3098131} which classifies 20,617 sentences from the U.S. general election debate transcripts into non-factual, unimportant factual, and check-worthy factual ones.
-Researchers have also developed other datasets \cite{10.1145/3412869,10.1145/3308558.3313618} and automatic models \cite{10.1145/3308560.3316736, jaradat-etal-2018-claimrank, wright-augenstein-2020-claim}.
-Another very relevant work is by \citet{sundriyal-etal-2022-empowering}, which identifies text fragments such as ``our wine keeps you from getting \#COVID19'' and ``Better alternative to \#DisinfectantInjection''.
+One representative work is ClaimBuster \cite{10.1145/3097983.3098131} which classifies 20,617 sentences from the U.S. general election debate transcripts as non-factual, unimportant factual, and check-worthy factual.
+Researchers have also developed other datasets \cite{diggelmann2020climate, 10.1145/3412869,10.1145/3308558.3313618,thorne-etal-2018-fever} and automatic models \cite{10.1145/3308560.3316736, jaradat-etal-2018-claimrank, wright-augenstein-2020-claim}.
+Another relevant work is by \citet{sundriyal-etal-2022-empowering} which identifies claims as text fragments, such as ``our wine keeps you from getting \#COVID19'' and ``Better alternative to \#DisinfectantInjection''.
 The evaluations are mostly done automatically over a small fixed set (normally at the scale of 1k$\sim$50k) of annotated tweets or sentences.